pemazzon/CAPRIUserGuide/docs/VisualStudioCode.rst

-(from now on “VS Code”), it’s now possible to run it locally on your computer, either on a browser tab or as a standalone program, while executing your code on the server: this is made possible by linking the two executions through an account and a tunnel.
-It can be convenient since you are going to use your local installation with its graphical interface that makes easy to access your projects.
+(from now on “VS Code”), it’s now possible to run it locally on your computer, either on a browser tab or as a standalone program, while executing your code on the server: this is made possible by linking the two executions through an account and a tunnel. <br />It can be convenient since you are going to use your local installation with its graphical interface that makes easy to access your projects.
 The results of the execution will also be presented on the local instance.